steven-lyles/web-widgets/README.md

 ## Description

 This project is the results of another project (not yet in GitHub) that is an [LCARS](https://en.wikipedia.org/wiki/LCARS) based web interface.
-These widgets are done in the LCARS style and meant to be components of that interface.
+These widgets are done in the LCARS style and are meant to be components of that interface.

 This is work in progress.
-Some of the code submitted still needs refactoring and there is more code to add.
+There is still much work to be done, but you can preview a live demo online of the progress so far at: [Web-Widgets](https://www.stevenlyles.net/playground/web_widgets/)